agb32/cosmadoc/docs/source/facilities.md

 ## COSMA5

 COSMA5 is was refurbished in 2025, with the old (2012) nodes being replaced by 2048 cores of new AMD Bergamo CPUs:
  - The new COSMA5 system (initially dating from 2024) has 8 compute nodes, each with 1.5TB RAM and 256 cores (2x AMD Bergamo processors).
-These have a Zen-4 (Genoa) architechture.
+These have a Zen-4 (Genoa) architecture.
    - Please submit to the `cosma5` queue to use these nodes.

 The nodes are connected via Mellanox EDR 100G Infiniband switches in a 2:1 blocking configuration.
 Access is enabled through a login/development server, with 768GB RAM (login5c).
 Previously, there was a 2.5PB GPFS file system (DDN ExaScalar).
 However in early 2020, this was replaced by a 650TB Lustre system (Dell), later updated to 1.6PB, replacing 2.5 racks of equipment drawing 26kW with 1/6th of a rack drawing 1.5kW.